Letter from the Senior Leadership Team

 All reports of alleged non-compliance and violations will be responded to and investigated promptly and appropriately to prevent further similar violations and to identify the extent and nature of past violations, if any.
 Violations that involve criminal behavior will be reported to the appropriate government authorities.

 When appropriate, the Company will voluntarily disclose to the relevant governmental authorities any violations of this Compliance Program.
-Such a decision will be made by a Compliance Officer after consultation with the President, the Legal Department, and (as appropriate) the Board.
+Such a decision will be made by a Compliance Officer after consultation with the Senior Leadership Team, the Legal Department, and (as appropriate) the Board.

 Expectations of Our Suppliers, Subcontractors and Partners

-Not only do we expect the highest degree of integrity from our own employees, but it is required that our suppliers, subcontractors and business partners are familiar with our Code of Conduct and comply.
+Not only do we expect the highest degree of integrity from our own employees, but it is required that our suppliers, subcontractors and business partners are familiar with our Code of Conduct and comply with its principles.
 We encourage all of our business partners to familiarize themselves with our policies and to implement procedures within their own companies to ensure that they are similarly complying with the highest standards of business ethics.

 The Compliance Officers are responsible for the day-to-day administration, implementation, and oversight of ongoing compliance under the Program.
-The Government Contracts and Compliance Group is responsible for advising the Compliance Officers and assisting in the development and implementation of the Program.
-The Government Contracts and Compliance Group reports directly to HDT management and, where appropriate, directly to the Board of Directors.
+The Legal, Contracts, and Compliance Group is responsible for advising the Compliance Officers and assisting in the development and implementation of the Program.
+The Legal, Contracts, and Compliance Department reports directly to the HDT SVP and General Counsel and, where appropriate, directly to the Board of Directors.

 Open Lines of Communication